Emily Carr: Association with the Group of Seven

-It was at the exhibition on West Coast Aboriginal art at the National Gallery in 1927 that Carr first met members of the Group of Seven, at that time Canada's most recognized modern painters.
-Lawren Harris of the Group became a particularly important support: "You are one of us," he told Carr, welcoming her into the ranks of Canada's leading modernists.
-The encounter ended the artistic isolation of Carr's previous 15 years, leading to one of her most prolific periods, and the creation of many of her most notable works.
+Carr made the trip east for the exhibition on West Coast art: Native and modern at the National Gallery of Canada in 1927.
+She met Frederick Varley in Vancouver and other members of the Group of Seven, at that time Canada's most recognized modern painters at the show's Toronto venue.

+Lawren Harris of the Group became an important mentor and friend.
+"You are one of us," he told Carr, welcoming her into the ranks of Canada's leading modernists and along with other members of the Group into the Group of Seven shows as an invited contributor in 1930 and 1931.

+Her encounter with the Group ended the artistic isolation of Carr's previous 15 years, leading to one of her most prolific periods, and the creation of many of her most notable works.
 Through her extensive correspondence with Harris, Carr also became aware of and studied Northern European symbolism.

-Carr's artistic direction was influenced by the Group, and by Lawren Harris in particular, not only by his work, but also by his belief in Theosophy.
-Carr struggled to reconcile this with her own conception of God.
+Carr's artistic direction was influenced by Harris's work and the advice he gave in his correspondence (he told her to seek an equivalent for the totem poles in west coast landscape, for instance), but also by his belief in Theosophy.
+She was deeply interested and struggled to reconcile this with her own conception of God.
 Carr's "distrust for institutional religion" pervades much of her art.
-She became influenced by Theosophic thought, like many artists of the time, and began to form a new vision of God as nature.
-She led a spiritual way of life, rejecting the Church and the religious institution.
-She painted raw landscapes found in the Canadian wilderness, mystically animated by a greater spirit.
+She thought a great deal about Theosophic thought, like many artists of the time, but in the end, remained unconvinced.